filipus959/CryptoViewer/README.md

 - MVVM architecture with **ViewModel** and **Coroutines** for background tasks.
 - Fetches real-time data using the free **CoinPaprika API**.

+## Continuous Integration

+The project includes Continuous Integration (CI) configured with **GitHub Actions**.
+Automated tests are run on each commit and pull request to ensure the quality and stability of the application.
+This setup helps maintain code quality and quickly catch issues during development.

 ## Technologies Used

 - **Kotlin**: Primary language for the Android application.